Friday, 22 November 2024

 We put on Boom.

-There's was a wonderful period of doubt going on during the first twenty minutes of this episode.
+There was this wonderful period of doubt going on during the first twenty minutes of this episode.
 It was trying to be Heaven Sent, again.
 The story is working under a very simple principle but still wants to be extremely engaging.
 Only this time, it felt like the trick might not work.
 That something so streamlined might not actually stay interesting.

 But then all Hell starts breaking loose.
 The deceased soldier's daughter shows up, looking for Daddy.
 And then other Anglican officers arrive.
 Ruby gets shot.
 Ambulances start rolling in from everywhere.
 We realize the whole war is just one great deception so that Villengard can continue to profit.
 The whole plot just kind of goes crazy and it's massively fascinating to watch.